EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **Noble, Allen G**.
 1984. *Wood, Brick, and Stone: The North American Settlement Landscape.
 Vol. 2: Barns and Farm Structures.* Amherst, MA: University of Massachusetts Press.

-Pease, William.
+**Pease, William**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

-Peters, John Punnet.
+**Peters, John Punnet**.
 1907. [*Annals of St. Michael’s; Being the History of St. Michael’s Protestant Episcopal Church, New York, for One Hundred Years 1807-1907.*](https://archive.org/details/annalsofstmichae00pete) New York, NY: G. P. Putnam.

-Quinn, Mary.
+**Quinn, Mary**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

-Riddles, Peter.
+**Riddles, Peter**.
 1855.
 Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

-Rosenzweig, Roy and Elizabeth Blackmar.
+**Rosenzweig, Roy and Elizabeth Blackmar**.
 1992. *The Park and the People: A History of Central Park.* Ithaca, NY: Cornell University Press.

-Russell, Daniel J. 1920. *History of the African Union Methodist Protestant Church.* Philadelphia, PA: Union Star.
+**Russell, Daniel J**.
+1920. *History of the African Union Methodist Protestant Church.* Philadelphia, PA: Union Star.
 Transcribed version available at [Documenting the American South](https://docsouth.unc.edu/church/russell/russell.html).

-Sage, Gardner A. 1838.	*Manhattan Square Benefit Map.* Collection of the New-York Historical Society, New York, NY.
+**Sage, Gardner A**.
+1838.	*Manhattan Square Benefit Map.* Collection of the New-York Historical Society, New York, NY.

 --.
 1856. *Central Park Condemnation Map.* Municipal Archives, New York, NY.

-Serrell, James E. 1853.	[*Maps & Profiles of Ground for New Reservoir Situated Between 86th and 96th Streets and Between 5th And 7th Avenues.*](https://digitalcollections.nypl.org/items/5e66b3e8-76ad-d471-e040-e00a180654d7) New York Public Library Digital Collections.
+**Serrell, James E**.
+1853.	[*Maps & Profiles of Ground for New Reservoir Situated Between 86th and 96th Streets and Between 5th And 7th Avenues.*](https://digitalcollections.nypl.org/items/5e66b3e8-76ad-d471-e040-e00a180654d7) New York Public Library Digital Collections.
 Lionel Pincus and Princess Firyal Map Division, The New York Public Library.

-Trustees of African Union Church.
+**Trustees of African Union Church**.
 1855.
 Affidavit of Petition (letter).
 Signed by Thomas Scudder, William Mathew, and Allen Cook.
 Collection of the New York City Municipal Archives, Bureau of Old Records.
 New York, NY.

-United States Bureau of the Census (USBC).
+**United States Bureau of the Census (USBC)**.
 1830.
 Population Schedules of the Fifth Census of the United States, 1830.
 Research Division, New York Public Library, New York, NY.

 --.
 1840.
 Population Schedules of the Sixth Census of the United States, 1840.
 Research Division, New York Public Library, New York, NY.